-Derby.
-I had just witnessed a night when I am working, even broadcast by Bette, another of her though that does mean that I have magnetic performances before the to go to bed practically at sundown.
+We were having tea at the Brown get lots of sleep.
+Eight hours a night when I am working, even though that does mean that I have to go to bed practically at sundown.
 At nine or ten when I am not working.
 As far as I am concerned, there is nothing that makes me look like a first-class haybag quite so fast as loss of sleep.
 Moreover, I am fairly sure this is true of every woman.
 Besides feeling ever so much better, my skin is actually softer if I've slept long and well, and certainly my eyes are clearer."